The Hubble Galaxy Classification is a system used to categorize galaxies based on their visual appearance.

 Galaxies are just large accumulation of stars.
 On the grand scale of things, the universe holds a mammoth collection of galaxies.

-We know this because we observe them using the Kepler Telescope.
+We know this because we observe them using the Kepler and Hubble Telescopes.
 Each galaxy is a collection of stars, planets and other solar remnant.

 A supermassive black hole is at the galactic center.
 Galaxies are flat because things that rotate flatten out on the rotational access

-Based on how galaxies flatten and spread out, astronomers classify these groups of stars as spirals, ellipticals, lenticulars and irregular.
+Based on how galaxies flatten and spread out, astronomers classify these groups of stars as spirals, ellipticals, lenticular and irregular.

 Spiral galaxy classification